Thinking (But Not Too Concerned) About RMDs

 The math is pretty simple.
 RMDs are calculated by dividing your account balance as of December 31st of the previous year by a factor based on your current age from an IRS actuarial table.
 The result is your RMD amount (not percentage).

-As you can see, the factors increase each year, so my yearly RMD percentage will also increase, as will the taxes due.
-If I live to be age 90, my RMD for the next year would be 8.2%—a very high percentage.
-However, in all likelihood, that higher percentage will be applied to a (much?) lower account balance than I started with at age 72.
+As you age, the factors decrease each year, so your yearly RMD percentage increases, as will the taxes due.
+If I live to age 90, my RMD for that year would be 8.2%—a very high percentage.
+However, in all likelihood, that higher percentage will be applied to a much lower account balance than I started with at age 73.

 An easier way to figure out your RMD is to use any of the many RMD calculators on the web.
-For example, Fidelity has one that will estimate your RMD at a future date based on your age, marital and account status, prior year balance, and estimated annual growth.
+Fidelity, Vanguard, and Schwab all have calculators that will estimate your RMD at a future date based on your age, marital and account status, prior year balance, and estimated annual growth.

 Your retirement account custodian’s website probably has one too.
 Remember to calculate the RMD for all retirement plans except Roth IRAs held with all custodians and withdraw their sum.
 (Consolidating accounts makes this easier.)

 Even easier when the time comes is to sign up for an automatic RMD withdrawal service with your account custodian.
-All the major providers, such as Fidelity, Vanguard, and Schwab, provide that service.
+All the major providers offer this service.
 They will withdraw the exact RMD by the required deadline and prevent you from making a costly mistake.
+I use automatic RMD withdrawals from Fidelity, and it works seamlessly—I never have to worry about missing a deadline or calculating incorrectly.

-If you mess up (it happens), there are ways you can correct the error, and have the penalty fee waived under certain circumstances.
+If you mess up (it happens), there are ways you can correct the error and possibly have the penalty fee waived or reduced under certain circumstances, especially under the new lower penalty structure from SECURE 2.0.

 So how big a deal is it?